 Government Code Section 11346.2(b)(3) requires an identification of each technical, theoretical, and empirical study, report, or similar document, if any, upon which the agency relies in proposing the regulation(s).

-The proposed amendments, with the exception of Item 5, are drafted to be clarifying and nonsubstantive in nature; they are based solely upon the extant language of the respective Parts of the Building Standards Code and the referenced model codes and test standards.
+The proposed amendments are drafted to be clarifying and nonsubstantive in nature; they are based solely upon the extant language of the respective Parts of the Building Standards Code.